gohugoio/hugoDocs/content/en/functions/css/Sass.md

 ### Installing in a production environment

-To use Dart Sass with Hugo on a CI/CD platform like GitHub Pages, GitLab Pages, or Netlify, you typically must modify your build workflow to install Dart Sass before the Hugo site build begins.
+To use Dart Sass with Hugo on a [CI/CD](g) platform, you typically must modify your build workflow to install Dart Sass before the Hugo site build begins.
 This is because these platforms don't have Dart Sass pre-installed, and Hugo needs it to process your Sass files.

 There's one key exception where you can skip this step: you have committed your `resources` directory to your repository.
 This is only possible if:

 - You have not changed Hugo's default asset cache location.
 - You have not set [`useResourceCacheWhen`][] to never in your sites configuration.

-By committing the `resources` directory, you're providing the pre-built CSS files directly to your CI/CD service, so it doesn't need to run the Sass compilation itself.
+By committing the `resources` directory, you're providing the pre-built CSS files directly to your CI/CD platform, so it doesn't need to run the Sass compilation itself.

 For examples of how to install Dart Sass in a production environment, see these hosting guides: